Sequential Bayesian Neural Subnetwork Ensembles: Introduction

 \section{Introduction}

-Deep learning has been the engine that powers state-of-the-art performance in a wide array of machine learning tasks \cite{LeCun-et-al-2015}.
-However, deep learning models still suffer from many fundamental issues from the perspective of statistical modeling, which are crucial for fields such as autonomous driving, healthcare, and science \cite{bartlett-2021}.
-One of the major challenges is their ability to reliably model uncertainty while capturing complex data dependencies and being computationally tractable.
-Probabilistic machine learning and, especially, the Bayesian framework provides an exciting avenue to address these challenges.
-In addition to superior uncertainty quantification, Bayesian models have also been shown to have improved robustness to noise and adversarial perturbations \cite{wicker2021bayesian} due to probabilistic prediction capabilities.
-Bayesian neural networks (BNNs) have pushed the envelope of probabilistic machine learning through the combination of deep neural network architecture and Bayesian inference.
+Deep learning has powere state-of-the-art performance in a wide array of machine learning tasks \cite{LeCun-et-al-2015}.
+However, deep learning models still face many fundamental issues from the perspective of statistical modeling, which are crucial in many fields including autonomous driving, healthcare, and science \cite{bartlett-2021}.
+One of the major challenges is their ability to reliably estimate model uncertainty while capturing complex data dependencies and being computationally tractable.
+Probabilistic machine learning, especially the Bayesian framework, offers an exciting avenue to address these challenges.
+Besides superior uncertainty quantification, Bayesian models exhibit improved robustness to noise and adversarial perturbations \cite{wicker2021bayesian} due to probabilistic prediction capabilities.
+Bayesian neural networks (BNNs) have pushed the envelope of probabilistic machine learning through the combination of deep neural network (DNN) architecture and Bayesian inference.
 However, due to the enormous number of parameters, BNNs adopt approximate inference techniques such as variational inference with a fully factorized approximating family \cite{Jordan_Graph-2000}.
-Although this approximation is crucial for computational tractability, they could lead to under-utilization of BNN's true potential \cite{Izmailov-et-al-2021}.
+Although this approximation is crucial for computational tractability, it may under-utilize BNN's true potential \cite{Izmailov-et-al-2021}.